sistla-gautam/second-brain/2Areas/NicheSolv/Reports.md

 		- started working on the alternative for checkinstall package for guacamole
 		- make seems to be a promising package, but needs further testing
 		- the other alternative is to make use of cPack. need to test this, if this method will fail
+	- Sept 24, 2024
+		- worked on Appsmith user space
+		- in the process of testing, ran into problems on the database
+		- had to redo the database to sort out the errors
+		- also passed the guacamole script and the .deb file to Veerabadhra and Santosh
+		- did not have any VMs that are currently available for usage, so waiting for them to test it
+		- need to finalise a decision on if the PATH needs to be changed by the script or if the service file by itself will call from the direct path